Updated March 13, 2019.

 The original restaurant is still there at the corner of Stilwell and Surf and is where the company has held its popular Hot Dog Eating Contest each year on the 4th of July since the first one in 1916.
 Contestants compete for the coveted Mustard Belt.
 Joey “Jaws” Chestnut racked up his 10th win in 2017 by polishing off 72 dogs in the men’s competition while Miki Sudo took the women’s belt by downing 41 dogs.

 The hot dog menu features the World Famous Beef Hot Dog, the Chili Dog, the Chili Cheese Dog, and the Corn Dog on a Stick.
-Also on the menu are Philly Cheesesteaks, Chicken Classics, Crinkle-Cut Fries, Onion Rings, Hamburgers, and Arthur Treacher’s Fish & Chips.
+The menu also includes Philly Cheesesteaks, Chicken Classics, Crinkle-Cut Fries, Onion Rings, Hamburgers, and Arthur Treacher’s Fish & Chips.

 Famous regular patrons over the years have included Al Capone, Jimmy Durante, and Cary Grant.
-Founded in 1916 and franchising since 1988, the number of locations currently stands at 302, of which five are company-owned and 63 of which are located outside the U.S.
+Founded in 1916 and franchising since 1988, the number of locations reported in its SEC filing for the quarter ended September 30, 2018 was 270, five of which were company-owned, spread across 22 states and 12 foreign countries.

 4. Hot Dog on a Stick